nodejs/TSC/TSC-Charter.md

 ## Section 1.
 Guiding Principle

-The Node.js project is part of the OpenJS Foundation which operates transparently, openly, collaboratively, and ethically.
+The Node.js project is part of the OpenJS Foundation.
+The project operates transparently, openly, collaboratively, and ethically.
 Project proposals, timelines, and status must not merely be open, but also easily visible to outsiders.